-Contact the community officials responsible for permitting and inspecting facilities aside from the Board of Health, including:
+You should contact the local officials responsible for permitting and inspecting facilities in your community, including:

 - Zoning.
 This office determines what types of businesses may occupy a space in their community.
 For example, property needs different zoning approval for a bar versus a church.